‘If Beale Street Could Talk’ Wins Best Feature & Best Director At Indie Spirit Awards, Full List Of Winners

 If Beale Street Could Talk brought home three awards, including Best Feature and Best Director.
 Barry Jenkins, best known for directing and writing Moonlight, adapted the film from James Baldwin’s novel of the same name.
 Bo Burnham won the award for Best First Screenplay for his directorial debut, Eighth Grade, while Boots Riley took home the Best First Feature award for Sorry to Bother You.

-We’ve compiled a list of winners and nominees, with winners highlighted in bold.
+Below is a list of winners and nominees, with winners highlighted in bold.

 Best Feature